Mariano Ponce: Early life and education

-Ponce was born in Baliuag, Bulacan to Mariano Ponce and Maria Collantes.
-He had six siblings: Vicente, Fransisco, Jacinto, Carmen, Pedro, and Consolacion Ponce.
+Ponce was born in Baliwag, Bulacan to Mariano Ponce and Maria Collantes.
+He had six siblings: Vicente, Francisco, Jacinto, Carmen, Pedro, and Consolacion Ponce.
 He also completed his primary education in Baliuag.
 He completed his secondary education at the private school of Juan Evangelista, Hugo Ilagan, and Escolastico Salandanan in Manila.
 He later enrolled at the Colegio de San Juan de Letran and took up medicine at the University of Santo Tomas.
 In 1881, he traveled to Spain to continue his medical studies at the Universidad Central de Madrid.

+Ponce and the Propaganda Movement

-There he joined Marcelo H. del Pilar, Graciano López Jaena, José Rizal and others in the Propaganda Movement.
+In Spain, he joined Marcelo H. del Pilar, Graciano López Jaena, José Rizal, and others in the Propaganda Movement.
 This espoused Filipino representation in the Spanish Cortes and reforms in the Spanish colonial administration of the Philippines.
-Ponce was the co-founder of La Solidaridad with fellow co-founder Graciano López Jaena.
+Ponce was the co-founder of La Solidaridad with Graciano López Jaena as the first editor.
 He was also the head of the Literary Section of the Asociacion Hispano-Filipina, created to aid the Propaganda Movement where he served as secretary.

 In La Solidaridad, his works included daily editorials on history, politics, sociology and travel.
-Ponce used several pen names, including "Naning", his nickname; "Kalipulako", named after Lapu-Lapu; and "Tigbalang", a supernatural being in Filipino folklore.
+Ponce used several pen names, including "Naning", his nickname; "Kalipulako", named after Lapu-Lapu; and "Tikbalang", a supernatural being in Filipino folklore.